Towards Understanding Learning in Neural Networks with Linear Teachers: On Conditions for Convergence to Clustered Solutions

+Figure \ref{fig:intro fig} suggests that gradient methods converge to a network with a linear decision boundary when trained on linearly separable data.
+Understanding when this occurs is important, because a model with a linear decision boundary has good generalization guarantees.\footnote{For example, standard VC bounds imply $O(\sqrt{d/n})$ sample complexity in this case.}

 In the previous section we saw that clustering of neurons to two directions implies that the network has an approximate linear decision boundary.
+Therefore, this reduces the problem of proving that the network has a linear decision boundary to proving that the network neurons are well clustered.
+It remains to show under which conditions gradient methods converge to clustered solutions.

-However, as can be seen in Figure \ref{fig:intro fig}, there are cases where the decision boundary seems to be \textit{exactly} linear.
-In this section we study this phenomenon to better understand under which conditions the decision boundary is linear.
-This is important to understand, because a model with a linear decision boundary has good generalization guarantees.\footnote{For example, standard VC bounds imply $O\sqrt{d/n}$ sample complexity in this case.} In Section \ref{sec:linear_condition} we derive a novel condition on the optimization trajectory which implies that the decision boundary is linear.
+Providing an end-to-end analysis which shows that gradient methods converge to clustered solutions is a major challenge.
+In this section we provide initial results for tackling this problem.
+In Section \ref{sec:linear_condition} we derive a novel condition on the optimization trajectory which implies that the network converges to a clustered solution and therefore to a linear decision boundary.
 In Section \ref{sec:perfect} we study a special case where a more fine-grained characterization of the linear decision boundary can be derived using a convex optimization program.
 Finally, we empirically validate our findings in Section \ref{sec:empirical_nar}.

-To obtain the results in this section, we apply recent results of \citet{lyu2019gradient, ji2020directional} and therefore make the same assumptions presented in these papers.
-Specifically, we assume that we run \textbf{gradient flow} as defined in Section \ref{sec:formulation}.
-We further assume that we are in the late phase of training: \begin{assumption} There exists a time $t_0$ such that $L_{\sS}(\vtheta_{t_0}) < \frac{1}{n}$. \end{assumption} We note that by the results in Section \ref{sec:risk_convergence}, SGD can attain the loss value in Assumption \ref{assump:late_phase}.
+To obtain the results in this section, we apply recent results of \citet{lyu2019gradient} and \cite{ji2020directional} and therefore make the same assumptions presented in these papers.
+Specifically, we assume that we run \textbf{gradient flow} (GF) as defined in Section \ref{sec:formulation}.
+We further assume that we are in the late phase of training: \begin{assumption} There exists $t_0$ such that $L_{\sS}(\mW_{t_0}) < \frac{1}{n}$. \end{assumption} We note that by the results in Section \ref{sec:risk_convergence}, SGD can attain the loss value in Assumption \ref{assump:late_phase}.
 However, in this section we need this assumption because we consider gradient flow and not SGD.